 What, then, is to be done about such unwarranted self-abuse?
 How can you effectively talk yourself out of an emotion that, however undeserved, threatens to take hold of you?
 For, after all, feelings of guilt tend to culminate in painful, counter-productive rumination—which, in turn, only strengthens the feeling and intensifies your emotional misery.

-To get you started on your personal journey to reduce—and hopefully, eliminate—superfluous guilt, here are some suggestions that you should find useful:
+Here are some suggestions that you should find useful:

 (1) Tell yourself that you did the best you could—that whatever lapse of sound judgment impelled you to do something you now regret was yet the best judgment available to you at the time.
 You may simply have been too angry, anxious, depressed, distracted, or fatigued to have been in full possession of your moral faculties.
 So can you accept that, given the particular psychological or physical circumstances prevailing at the time, you couldn’t have acted any differently from the way you did?

 Self-forgiveness follows—and is dependent on—compassionate self-understanding.
 So it’s imperative to explore the circumstances that surrounded your misconduct if you’re to reassess yourself less negatively.

 (2) Consider that at the time of your misbehavior, you didn’t know what you know now.
 It’s unkind, or even cruel, to blame yourself for acting in a way that you would definitely have avoided had you more awareness than, realistically, could have been expected of you at the time.
 The well-known expression: “Hindsight is always 20/20” is pertinent here, for it zeroes in on the unfortunate human tendency to attribute knowledge to ourselves that could have prevented some adverse (or even traumatic) event from happening—when in fact such information wasn’t really accessible to us then.